SachaCR/storevent/packages/storevent-pg/README.md

 Postgres implementation of `@storevent/storevent` interfaces

-It provides an event store, a snapshot store and hybrid store implementation.
+It provides an event store, a snapshot store and advanced event store implementation.

 `WARNING`: This package is still under active development use it at your own risks.
 This warning will be removed with v1.0.0 publication where the package wille be considered stable